Police Superintendents Logo

 A range of advice and resources for leaders can be found here.

-You can also read a blog from former PSA President and current assistant national secretary, Paul Griffiths on 'Becoming a Superintendent' here.
+You can also read a blog from former PSA President Paul Griffiths on 'Becoming a Superintendent' here.

 Superintendents' Toolkit